Volume of 3D Shapes

 Therefore, she needs roughly 425 in3 of milk to fill her glass.

 Example 3: Little Joe loves playing with building blocks.
-He has built a structure as shown below.
+He has built a structure with 15 cubic blocks.
 If the edge of each cube is 3 in, what would be the volume of his structure?

 Let's calculate the volume of one cube.